ministryofjustice/hmpps-probation-integration-services/projects/accredited-programmes-and-delius/README.md

 |----------------|-----------------------------------------------------------|
 | Status change  | `accredited-programmes-community.referral.status-updated` |

+Example [messages](./src/dev/resources/messages) are in the development source tree.

 ### Appointments

 - Programme attendance appointments and 3‑way meetings are created or updated in bulk by Accredited Programmes.